ashleymichal/ashleymichal.github.io/_posts/2015-8-7-Roadblock.md

 Really just maintaining case has been the hardest part, because it feels like as soon as you do that, you're either repeating code or calling the same sub-routine again.
 Which is fine, if you do the second one.
 That person's solution sort of forgot that if the shift point was > 8, and the letter was lowercase, it could still accidentally get pushed into not only the wrong letter, but made uppercase.

-Then there's the "n.times { shift one }" approach, which again works, but seems not so elegant.
+Then there's the n.times `{ shift one }` approach, which again works, but seems not so elegant.

 I like this one the best:

 ```ruby
 def caesar_cypher(string, shiftnum = 0)
     outstring = ''